effector/effector/src/content/docs/en/api/effector-solid/useUnit.md

 title: useUnit
 ---

-Bind effector stores to solid reactivity system or, in the case of events/effects - bind to current [_scope_](/en/api/effector/Scope) to use in dom event handlers.
+Binds effector stores to the Solid reactivity system or, in the case of events/effects – binds to current [_scope_](/en/api/effector/Scope) to use in dom event handlers.
 Only `effector-solid/scope` version works this way, `useUnit` of `effector-solid` is no-op for events and does not require `Provider` with scope.

 ## `useUnit(unit)` {#useUnit-unit}